 A. Your first or second year of college is the ideal time to transfer, but we'll accept your transfer application at any point in your college career.
 You can transfer in either the fall or spring semesters.
-You may find the process of transferring easier if you're in contact with your Transfer Admission Counselor early in the process.
+You may find the process of transferring easier if you're in contact with your transfer coordinator early in the process.
 Due to the highly structured nature of some of our programs (i.e. business administration, elementary education, music, fine arts, biology, chemistry, and nursing), we encourage you to seek advice on course selections at your current school as soon as possible.
-To get in touch with our Transfer Admission Coordinator, please call Lindsay Romeo at 800-551-7621 or email her at email@example.com to talk through your specific situation.
+Connect with our Transfer Coordinator, Lindsay Romeo, at 800-551-7621 or email her at email@example.com to talk through your specific situation.

-A. We strongly recommend that you meet with us, but it's not required, but of course we’d love to meet with you!
+A. No, it’s not required, but of course we’d love to meet with you!
 Please bring a copy of your college transcript(s) to the meeting, and come prepared with any questions you have about Saint Mary's.
 We want to make sure you get all your questions answered!
 You're also invited to meet with students, faculty, and coaches; attend a class; and tour campus.
 Your visit to campus should be all about you, so please contact us in advance to tell us how you'd like to spend your time!

 To arrange a campus visit, contact our Campus Visit Coordinator at 800-551-7621 or firstname.lastname@example.org.

 A. Yes!
-Starting with applicants in the 2016-2017 school year (for entry terms Spring 2017 and beyond), you will be eligible for a $1,500 scholarship if you're a member of Phi Theta Kappa.
+You will be eligible for a $1,500 scholarship if you're a member of Phi Theta Kappa.
 These scholarships are renewable each year at Saint Mary's as long as you maintain a cumulative GPA of 3.0 or higher.
 Transfer students also receive the same merit-based scholarships as our first-year students, which range from $12,500-$25,000 per academic year.
 All accepted students are guaranteed one of these merit scholarships and will be notified in their acceptance letter from SMC.

 A. Yes, you'll be invited to some of the same orientation sessions as our first-year students, along with several additional sessions that are geared toward your needs as a transfer student.

 A. The admission committee attaches primary importance on your collegiate academic record, so make sure you're earning solid grades in your classes.
-We like to see a cumulative GPA of at least 2.7 (on a 4.0 scale), or that you completed your two most recent full-time semesters at a minimum of a 2.7.
+We’d love to see a cumulative GPA of at least 2.7 (on a 4.0 scale), or that you at least completed your two most recent full-time semesters at a 2.7.
 The strength of your course load will also be taken into account, including the number of credits you're taking and the rigor of your classes.

-A. You can expect to receive a decision from Saint Mary's within 2 to 4 weeks from the date your application becomes complete, as we make admission decisions on a rolling basis.
+A. You can expect to receive a decision within two to four weeks from the date your application becomes complete.

-A. Saint Mary's is a residential college, so you can expect to live on campus for six semesters, including any time you've spent living on a another college campus or studying abroad.
+A. You can expect to live on campus for six semesters at SMC, including any time you've spent living on another college campus or studying abroad.
 If you're married, at least 23, or you're living with a parent or guardian within 30 miles of campus, then you may be exempt from this requirement.
-Check out more information on the residency requirement exceptions here.